EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 1. Click **Create**.

-    If tag types have been defined as described in the [Managing Tags](#managing-tags) section, a tag pop-up window should appear.
+    If the tag types are defined as described in the [Managing Tags](#managing-tags) section, a pop-up window for selecting tags is displayed.
 For more details, see the [Specifying tags for a new project](#specifying-tags-for-a-new-project) section.

     A new project is created in Design repository.
 Initially, project structure corresponds to the selected project template but can be constructed manually.